brendanbeck/logic-plugin-sorter/README.md

 # logic-scripter-cc-controller

 ### Overview
 This is a quick Python script I whipped up which automatically sorts your audio units in Logic Pro according to categories you provide.
+I made this for myself but thought I'd make this public in case anyone wants to use it.
 This is done by simply asking ChatGPT what category best describes a given plugin.

 No manual intervention inside Logic's Plug-In Manager is required; this is done by reading from your audio units' plist metadata and writing directly to Logic Pro's Plug-In Manager tagging settings located in `user/Music/Audio Music Apps/Databases/Tags/`.